Mira-Iskakova/Google-Homepage/README.md

-This is a Google homepage project.
+This is a Google homepage clone project.

 Live version can be found here: